Rainforest Volunteering in Australia

 Beyond buying Ben & Jerry’s Rainforest Crunch ice cream and using recycled paper, one may feel helpless to contribute to the preservation of the world’s disappearing rainforests.
 But one way to make

 your visit to the tropics a valuable experience, not only for yourself but for the environment too, is to volunteer at a facility like the Cape Tribulation Tropical Research Station in the heart of Australia’s Daintree Tropical Rainforest.

 Volunteers help with maintenance of the station and researchers have access to its two laboratories and a place to sleep.

-The station was co-founded by and is presently run by Dr. Hugh Spencer, an Australian biologist with a wild afro, a grey beard, and a tenacious appetite for discussing conservation issues.
+The station was co-founded by and is presently run by Dr. Hugh Spencer, an Australian biologist with an afro, a grey beard, and a tenacious appetite for discussing conservation issues.
 Hugh has lived at the station

 for the past 16 years.
 As Director of Research for the Australian Tropical Research Foundation he oversees the station’s day-to-day needs.

 Sleeping arrangements are on bunks in a cabin built from recycled materials.
 Other buildings include two laboratories, a kitchen, library, and office.
 The Bat-House, the one building officially open to the public,